Essenceia/Expresso_ASIC_Chip/README.md

 - [`teapot` Ethernet wrapper for building network connected accelerators.](https://github.com/Essenceia/Teapot)
 - [`coldbrew` Ethernet connected beacon for broadcasting an ethernet frame with an uptime count until the heat death of the universe.](https://github.com/Essenceia/Until_Heat_Death_Do_Us_Part) - included

-This IP has been re-addapted to make the best use of a full chip tapeout, checkout the `ws_run2` branch or the submodules to see the version of the IP being used.
+These IP's have been scalled up to make the best use of a full chip tapeout, checkout the `src/` folder where the submodules live to see the version of the IP is being used.

 ## Pinouts